yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ### Problem 5: Saving and Loading Game Levels.
 (50 points) ###

 Finally, you have to implement the reset/save/load functionality for the level designer.
 You are to design your format for storing the game objects and decide how you want to store the objects.
 Make sure you implement the ability to save and load from different files, as well to modify and re-save a level.
-Please explain how you chose to implement the save/load function in `design.pdf`.
-Please argue that your implementation is the best one among all the alternatives you considered.
+Please explain how you chose to implement the save/load function in `design.txt`.
+Please justify your decision by explaining why your implementation is the best one among all the alternatives you considered.

 There are five ways to maintain data persistency on iOS:

-* Property lists
+- Property lists
-* Object archives
+- Object archives
-* Manual encoding
+- Manual encoding
-* SQlite database
+- SQlite database
-* Core Data
+- Core Data

 In this problem set, we will briefly discuss the first three.
 You should go and learn about the other two ways on your own.